‘Thoughts and Prayers’ Just Won’t Cut It Anymore

 Many politicians receive payouts and campaign help from the NRA, the association of gun nuts and rednecks many of us have come to despise in recent months.
 These payouts are substantial and come at the cost of gun reform never being pushed through congress, bringing promises of re-election for a few senators.
 Some senators seem to value money more than American lives.
 Do any of the names on these lists look familiar?

 Here’s the thing, I kept putting off this article because I was afraid that it wouldn’t be relevant enough; I thought it was too long after the Parkland shooting and then it was too soon after the Santa Fe shooting, and then the longer I waited after the Sante Fe shooting, I could feel the content losing relevance day by day.

 We as a country seem to move on fairly fast after shootings, in regards to media (and, subsequently, all the rest of our) attention.
 And that’s when I realized something.

-And these are just the principles that I was able to wrap my head around, there are plenty of other things to fix that are far more complicated, I’m just giving you a starting line.
+And these are just the things I was able to wrap my head around in a few hours.
+There are plenty of other things needing attention that are far more complicated, I’m just giving you a starting line.